 It seems a few students are having problems with opening PythonWin and importing ‘arcpy’.
 If you encountered this problem, please try the solutions below:

 Make sure you are connected to the ArcGIS License server.
 Open the ArcCatalog or ArcMap and see if any popup shows up.
-If a popup message says something like “Cannot connect to license server”, then try to make sure you are connected to the internet.
+If a popup message says something like “Cannot connect to license server”, then try to make sure you are connected to the Internet.
 If this does not solve the problem, go to step 2.

 Reboot your computer.
 If the problem still persists, uninstall and reinstall PythonWin.
 If this does not solve the problem, choose step 3, step 4 or step 5 below.